 Sometimes, you do not realize how much you have tried to do all the things by yourself.
 You are pushing yourself too hard.

-Let’s take a step back and ask yourself this question, “Are you happy with what you are doing right now?”
+So right here, right now, let’s take a step back and ask yourself this question, “Are you happy with what you are doing right now?”

 Find Out What Make You Feeling Unappreciated